Leoleojames1/ollama_agent_roll_cage/README.md

 You can now access your custom agent (After you make one with the guide below) by running the **ollama_serve_llama3_base_py.cmd** automation to start the **server** and converse with the **ollama_agent_roll_cage** **chatbot** add ons.

+you likely need to edit this cmd file and replace my ADA username with your own username

 # Getting Started After Installation:
 ## Manual Agent Creation Guide:
 Next Navigate to the ollama_agent_roll_cage/AgentFiles directory, here you will find the Modelfile for each Model agent.